Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Step 5: Top with chips

-Crush a cup of potato chips and scatter them evenly over the top of the casserole.
-Don’t press them down — you want them sitting on top so they toast and get crunchy, not steam and go soft.
+Crush a cup of potato chips and spread them out on the casserole.
+Do not press the chips into the casserole so they remain on top to toast and get crunchy not steam and get soft.

 Step 6: Bake